ljfio/personal-website/src/content/articles/testing-umbraco-with-reqnroll.md

 Previously I wrote a [24 Days in Umbraco][24-days-article] article on how to test your Umbraco solutions with [SpecFlow][specflow-archived], a free open-source Behaviour Driven Development (BDD) framework.

-Unfortunately, as of 31st December 2024, SpecFlow was made end of life by Tricentis making my article obsolete.
+Unfortunately, as of 31st December 2024, SpecFlow was made [end of life][specflow-eol] by Tricentis making my article obsolete.
 How fast things change in the .NET ecosystem these days!

 If I was looking to add BDD testing to my Umbraco solution today, how would I do it?